Can You Breastfeed An Adopted Baby?

 Adoptive Breastfeeding: The Ultimate Guide

-One helpful resource that answers the question, “Can a woman produce milk without being pregnant?” is Adoptive Breastfeeding: The Ultimate Guide.
+One helpful resource that answers the question, “Can you lactate without being pregnant?” is Adoptive Breastfeeding: The Ultimate Guide.
 Many adoptive moms have found this a helpful tool for learning how to breastfeed their baby.
 This guide includes information about the benefits of breastfeeding and how to get started nursing your baby.

 This guide was created by Mardie Caldwell, the Founder of Lifetime Adoption and a Certified Open Adoption Practitioner.
 As an adoptive mom herself, she successfully nursed her adoptive son.
 Because of her experience, she believes that all moms can breastfeed a baby, whether they carry a pregnancy or not.